Cray-HPE/docs-csm/upgrade/0.9/csm-0.9.5/operations/node_management/Reboot_NCNs.md

         - /var/lib/cni/networks/macvlan-slurmctld-nmn-conf
         - /var/lib/cni/networks/macvlan-slurmdbd-nmn-conf

-    10. Disconnect from the console.

-    11. Repeat all of the sub-steps above for the remaining worker nodes, going from the highest to lowest number until all worker nodes have successfully rebooted.

-    12. Ensure that BGP sessions are reset so that all BGP peering sessions with the spine switches are in an ESTABLISHED state.
+    11. Ensure that BGP sessions are reset so that all BGP peering sessions with the spine switches are in an ESTABLISHED state.

         See [Check BGP Status and Reset Sessions](../network/metallb_bgp/Check_BGP_Status_and_Reset_Sessions.md).

+    12. Repeat all of the sub-steps above for the remaining worker nodes, going from the highest to lowest number until all worker nodes have successfully rebooted.

 #### NCN Master Nodes

 1. Reboot each of the NCN master nodes **one at a time** **except for ncn-m001** going from the highest to the lowest number.

+   **NOTE:** You are doing a single master node at a time, so please keep track of what ncn-s0xx you are on for these steps.

     1. Establish a console session to the NCN storage node that is going to be rebooted.
         1. Use the `${CSM_SCRIPTDIR}/ncnGetXnames.sh` script to get the xnames for each of the NCNs.